tbrennan77/oneil-data/README.md

 ### How do I get set up? ###

-* Summary of set up
+* Summary of set up - Install the latest version of WordPress on your server or local machine (https://wordpress.org/download/)
-* Configuration
+* Configuration - Install
 * Dependencies
 * Database configuration
 * How to run tests